cstamas/tc-demo/README.md

 $ mvn clean install
 ```

-And the demo project will download everything it needs, and install the project.
+The demo project will download everything it needs, and install the project.
 What is not quite visible: it used provided SHA-512 to validate the downloaded
 artifacts.

 Note: the demo uses SHA-512 despite Maven Central does not provide those.
 The trick is that "we provide" those trusted checksums, that are committed
 into git repository along with out (trusted) sources.

+If you inspect your local repository, you will find `.sha512` checksums
+instead of the usual `.sha1` ones.
+Everything happens "as before", except
+we provided these trusted checksums ahead of actual HTTP transport to
+resolver, and resolver used those to validate transported artifacts.

+The trusted checksums are looked up from
+`.mvn/checksums/checksums-${repository.id}.${checksumExtension}` file.

 ## Exercise 1: change any dependency